oatmealandcoffee/CSCIE15P2/README.md

 # Test Requirements and Details
 <!-- Any details the instructor or TA needs to know, for example, test credentials. -->
-Features of the generator include:
+Extra Features of the generator include:
-* Select between 1-10 words
-* Append with a random number
-* Append with a random special character
+* A password of four words is created by default, including upon loading the page without a query string
 * Settings found in the query string are repopulated upon refresh

 # Dependencies and Citations